gutierrez-arcelus-lab/shinybcells/README.md

 # shinybcells R Package

+This Shiny App is now available at [mgalab.shinyapps.io/bcellactivation](https://mgalab.shinyapps.io/bcellactivation/)

+Follow the instructions below only if you want to install a local version on your machine.

+![Demo](media/shinybcells_demo.gif)

+---

+## About

 This repository contains the R package `shinybcells`, which includes large data files managed with Git Large File Storage (LFS).
 Follow the instructions below to properly install the package and run the application.

-![Demo](media/shinybcells_demo.gif)

 ---